gatsbyjs/gatsby-source-wordpress-experimental/docs/tutorials/creating-an-app-or-site.md

 gatsby develop
 ```

-In your browser, open `http://localhost:8000` to see your site, and open `http://localhost:8000/___graphql` so that you can create your GraphQL queries.
+In your browser, open `http://localhost:8000` to see your site, and `http://localhost:8000/___graphql` to see Graphiql.
+You can use Graphiql to create your GraphQL queries.

 As an exercise, try re-creating the following queries in your GraphiQL explorer.

+Tip: If you've never used Graphiql before, try pressing `shift+space` to be given a list of available fields you can query for.
+Press up and down on your keyboard to select a field and press enter to write it to your query.
+Alternatively you can use the explorer pane to the left side of the page.
+If your explorer pane isn't open, you can open it by clicking "Explorer" at the top of the screen.

 This first query will pull in the blogpost content from WordPress:

 ```graphql
 query {